golfnllama/golfnllama.github.io/_posts/2021-04-01-adirondacks-winter.md

 </p>
 <p align="center">
   <img width="500" src="/img/adks-winter/0009.jpg"><br>
-  <i>Putting up the feet and enjoying some warmth after they took a beating breaking in the new boots.</i>
+  <i>Putting up the feet after they took a beating breaking in the new boots and enjoying some warmth.</i>
 </p>

 Continuous base and summit weather report check-ins using mountain-forecast.com and reading trail condition reviews on AllTrails revealed that there was a nice weather window opening during the weekend.
 The winter storm had passed and blue skies, well packed trails, and low wind were being forecasted.
 This was it.
 I patched my feet and was in the car at 6am ready to tackle the 15 mile, 4,000 vertical foot route up and down Mount Marcy.
 Snowshoes are a requirement in this area during the snow season and for a good reason.
 With snow depths still two to three feet off the main packed, trail it's very easy to "post hole", finding yourself thigh deep in snow and leaving a dangerous hole for others to maneuver around, so I was happy to don my snowshoes and hike in them for the majority of the day, only switching to crampons near the cap of the summit.